CayenneLow/hackathon-resources/RULES.md

     This includes, but not limited to, any code, graphics, audio, and 3D design work.

 6. Any third-party material used must be legally licensed and is available to the public to download.
 All third-party materials must be open-source.
-You must list of all third-party material and APIs, in your submission.
+You must list all third-party material and APIs, in your submission.

 ### Section 3: Safety